natbibi/food-blog/README.md

 ## Bugs
 - [x] unreponsive on mobile devices
 - [x] images not loading in production -> SOLVED changed from .png to .jpg, change casing to lower case and use relative path
+- [x] dynamic id routing not working since data is fetched in descending order -> SOLVED use .find and match.params

 ## Changelog